Frequently Asked Questions

 Is there summer training involved with Army ROTC?

 Yes.
-Basic Camp is conducted between freshman and sophomore years and Advance Camp is conducted between junior and senior years.
+Basic Camp is conducted between first and sophomore years and Advance Camp is conducted between junior and senior years.
 Both are four weeks long and are conducted at Fort Knox, KY. *Basic Camp is not mandatory for all students.

 If I've attended basic training do I need to take the Military Science I and II classes?